AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/sandbox-errors.md

 - too many transient read requests in one tx
 - too many transient read request membership witnesses in one tx

-You can have a look at our current constants/limitations in [constants.nr](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-protocol-circuits/crates/types/src/constants.nr)
+You can have a look at our current constants/limitations in [constants.nr (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/noir-protocol-circuits/crates/types/src/constants.nr)

 #### 7008 - MEMBERSHIP_CHECK_FAILED